When you run a business, one of the biggest challenges you'll face is managing your own time.

 Have a vetting procedure

-Any business will have those types of emails or phone calls from potential customers, asking for help but that lead to nothing.
+Any business will have those types of emails or phone calls from potential customers, asking for help, but that leads to nothing.
 You might be inclined to arrange a meeting and spend two or three hours, discussing their requirements or putting together a proposal, only to find they go elsewhere.

 To ensure you only spend time on serious contenders, avoid those who only want to 'pick your brains' and steal ideas.
 Have a 'company procedure' to vet anyone who contacts your business.
 Try to determine their budget early on and get a feel for their business, to see if they're a good fit.
 A meeting should only be arranged if you believe it's worthwhile.